LIBERATING FOOTBALL TRAVEL

 The Staggies of Ross County and Caledonian Thistle from Inverness both gained Scottish League status in 1994 after decades in the Highland League.
 With a population of under 6,000 – fewer than the capacity of the Global Energy Stadium, in fact – Dingwall was perhaps a more controversial choice to ascend to the Scottish League than the big city of Inverness.

-But after two decades, County’s average gates are slightly higher than those of their Inverness rivals.
+But after three decades, County’s average gates are slightly higher than those of their Inverness rivals.
 More than that, the Staggies not only reached the Scottish Cup final in 2010 but won the Scottish League Cup in 2016.

 Welcome to Dingwall/Tom Gard